Deadline: March 25, 2018

 Applications accepted from February 1 to March 25, 2018.

 Instructions and tips for making online submissions (PDF)

 The Bess W. Scott Scribes Scholarship was established in 2000 to honor Bess Whitehead Scott, a pioneer Texas journalist and writer who died at age 107.
 She had a long career as a newspaper reporter and editor, publicist, teacher, ad agency manager and magazine writer.
-The $1,500 award is granted annually to an individual age 40 or over pursuing study or a degree in journalism, writing or a related field.
+The $2,000 award (as of 2018) is granted annually to an individual age 40 or over pursuing study or a degree in journalism, writing or a related field.
 The scholarship program is intended to provide financial assistance to further educational objectives of individuals either employed or making career transitions in these areas.

 - Current resident of the State of Texas.

 - Demonstrate interest in pursuing study toward degree or career advancement in journalism, writing or a related field.